 The instance directory is set up during installation and contains subdirectories for application-specific data for the corresponding openFT instance, such as the log file, key pair sets and trace files.
-On Windows systems, the pathname also depends on whether you are performing a new or an update installation:
+By default, the default path name for the instance directory is /var/openFT/instance on Unix systems.